 With more consistent running and the occasional longer runs of up to ten miles, my upstairs neighbors took note and asked if I wanted to join them for the Twin Bridge Volkslauf Fredericksburg Heritage Festival 8K on Independence Day.
 I readily agreed, not having a clue of what to expect.

 Having never run a road race, Jim Fixx’s The Complete Book of Running (affiliate link) was my go-to source for all things running.
-I had not experimented with what fuels worked and didn’t work, but I had heard that runners carb loaded before races so I decided a big plate of pancakes and syrup would be the perfect breakfast before my race; today I eat a small banana and a quarter or half of a bagel – quite the contrast.
+I had not experimented with what fuels worked and didn’t work, but I had heard that runners carbo loaded before races so I decided a big plate of pancakes and syrup would be the perfect breakfast before my race; today I eat a small banana and a quarter or half of a bagel – quite the contrast.

 I arrived at the park where the race was starting and found my neighbor, Diane, and her guy friend.
 The excitement of the holiday filled the air as I lined up with my new running friends, and before we knew it, we were off!